Quad9DNS/threat-intel-api/README.md

 qtype = type of DNS record
 timestamp = time/date of the query
-city = city that the query originated from (or closest with the minimum population), can be blank region = region that the query originated from, an be blank country = two character country code (https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)that the query originated from, can be blank
+city = city that the query originated from (or closest with the minimum population), can be blank region = region that the query originated from, can be blank country = two character country code (https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)that the query originated from, can be blank

 Note: We use MaxMind for geographic lookups but we snap locations to the center of the closest city that is above the minimum population - it never moves out of a region (typically a country or nation) but you will not get granular geographic information for small cities.
 This is to ensure end user privacy.